 - 1. If necessary, install the network adapters for the public and private networks and configure them with either public or private IP addresses. - 2.
-If you are using a domain name server (DNS), then for each node, register the host names and IP addresses for the public network interfaces in the DNS. - 3.
-Even if you are using a DNS, Oracle recommends that you add lines to the /etc/hosts file on each node, specifying the private IP addresses and associated private host names.
-Oracle also recommends that you add public and virtual IP addresses.
-Configure the /etc/host file so that it is similar to as shown in the following example, with private interface eth1, and private hosts nodeint1 and nodeint2:, where xxx represents parts of a valid IP address.
+Register the host names and IP addresses for the public network interfaces in DNS. - 3.
+For each node, register one virtual host name and IP address in DNS. - 4.
+For each private interface on every node, add a line similar to the following to the /etc/hosts file on all nodes, specifying the private IP address and associated private host name: